theholla/bikerides4u.com/README.md

 ### Geocoding Service

-By default the server will hydrate event data with random coordinates in Portland, OR as the event lat/lng.
+By default the development server will hydrate event data with random coordinates in Portland, OR as the event lat/lng, since that's free.

 To enable geocoding, you'll need an active [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) account and API key.
 Set `GOOGLE_MAPS_API_KEY` in the `.env` file to your personal API key.